-Help Protect Our Water Resources by Making Smart Choices.
+Help Protect Our Water by Making Smart Choices

-Our quality of life and health is greatly dependent upon the quality of our water.
-Fish and other wildlife also rely on the responsible stewardship of our natural resources.
-Activities in our homes, yards and communities have an effect on the quality of our water supplies.
-We can do a lot to protect our waterways by managing storm water, which, as it travels over a variety of surfaces (yards, roof tops, driveways, parking lots and roadways) picks up and carries anything in its path including litter, yard waste, oil, fertilizer, animal waste, brake fluid, and more.
-These pollutants drain, untreated, into local waterways.
-By taking simple steps at home, you can have a positive impact.
+Our quality of life is greatly dependent upon the quality of our water.
+Fish and other wildlife also rely on our ability to keep it clean.
+We can do a lot to protect our waterways by managing storm water.
+As storm water travels over surfaces (yards, roofs, driveways, parking lots and roadways) it picks up and carries anything in its path including litter, yard waste, oil, fertilizer, animal waste and more; these pollutants drain untreated into local waterways.
+By taking simple steps at home, you can help Keep it Clean.